 A pre-proposal conference will be held on August 7, 2017, at 1:30 p.m. in the Community Room of the 2nd floor of City Hall, 241 W. South St, Kalamazoo, Michigan.
-Potential proposers are strongly encouraged to attend the pre-proposal conference to learn more about the Property, the development objectives, and the proposal evaluation process.
-Immediately following the pre-proposal conference in City Hall, potential proposers are invited to a site visit to learn more about the context of the Property.
+Potential proposers are strongly encouraged to attend the preproposal conference to learn more about the Property, the development objectives, and the proposal evaluation process.
+Immediately following the pre-proposal conference in City Hall, potential proposers are invited to a site visit to learn more about the Property.